 Getting ready to celebrate our one-year wedding anniversary in March, and my sister currently planning her wedding, I have been taking quite a few trips down memory lane.
 Joe and I were most excited for the post-wedding days, as that would be the start of us spending the rest of our lives together.
 (Cue in the "aww").
 This is why we were so excited about our registry.

-If you're engaged or have friends or family who is getting ready to tie the knot, keep reading to find out what you really need on your wedding registry and what you could do without.
+If you're engaged or have friends or family members who are getting ready to tie the knot, keep reading to find out what you really need on your wedding registry and what you could do without.

 We were engaged for almost two years, which is pretty typical these days, especially on the east coast, with wedding venues, florists, and vendors being booked months to almost a year in advance.
 When we started building out our registry, Joe and I haven't even moved in together yet.
 Rather than focusing on decorative items, we started out with the basics of what we would need once we moved into our house.

 It was so much fun to go through and plan how our future together was going to look.
 I am not going to lie, the wedding planning wasn't an ideal task for me; it felt a bit overwhelming at times, and, with our longer engagement period, it allowed for more time to overthink decisions, make changes, become bombarded with outside sources, and so on.
 Our registry was the one task that was completely ours, stress-free in putting together, and something we were in full control of.